cameron-c-cooper/narp/README.md

 # narp
 ## Description
-This is a daemon that effectively integrates particular nmap and arpwatch functionality.
-It is a tool created in order to enhance the effectiveness of network monitoring through using SQLite and multi-threading.
-However, given the advances PostgreSQL has made, I will likely migrate over to that in the future for a more diverse toolset instead of the lightweight framework that SQLite provides.
+Effectively, this is a network traffick monitoring tool designed to run with root privileges that scans the subnet for devices.
+It proceeds to enter that device into a database, and will queue it for scanning in order to detect the operating system.
+For a large part, this is a integration of the functionalities of both Nmap and Arpwatch, along with extended functionality such as sending SNMP traps upon scan.